Expose Integration Flow Endpoint as API and Test the Flow

 - Step 3

-In this step, you’ll copy the client ID, client secret, and token URL from the service key that you automatically generated using a booster in Set Up Integration Suite Trial.
+In this step, you’ll copy the client ID, client secret, and token URL from the service key that you automatically generated in your SAP BTP account.
+See: Set Up Integration Suite Trial.

-Under the Instances section, look out for the service instance that was created by the booster.
-Usually the default name that the booster provides is default-it-rt-integration-flow.
+Under the Instances section, look out for the service instance that was created.
 Choose the key under the Credentials column to open the service key.

 Copy the values of